-Yosemite was therefore the first park I visited, and I would subsequently return to there time and time again to explore its vertical world, as well as to hike and cross-country ski.
+Yosemite was the first park I visited - I would subsequently return to there time and time again to explore its vertical world, as well as to hike and cross-country ski.
 In the spring of 1993, I visited my second National Park, Denali, to climb Mt McKinley solo.
-While my focus during those first parks visits was on mountaineering, after my visit to Death Valley in the fall of 1993, and then a whirlwind trip to southern Utah in the winter of 1993, I began to realize how interesting the National Parks system was, as a whole.
+The focus during those first parks visits was on mountaineering.
+In Nov 1993, I visited Death Valley.
 Growing up in France, I had never seen deserts before.
-I am trememdously inspired by the diversity of the world.
+After standing on the highest point on the continent, I was now at its lowest.
+The diversity of the natural world, and its potential to draw parallels and contrasts has always inspired me.
+I began to realize how interesting the National Parks system was, as a whole.

-But yet, I don't drive beyond the continental divide (I am based in the San Francisco Bay Area), and there are the islands and Alaska, so the total I flew dozens of times (enough to get a couple of free bonus flights per year), including more than a dozen of segments in those small aircraft that are used in areas of Alaska where you cannot get there by any road because there are none for hundreds of miles around.
-I also boarded a great number of ferries and smaller motor boats.
-The part of air travel that I do not enjoy is to have to lug around up to two monster "body bags" filled up with photo gear, camping backpacking and backpacking necessities, and sometimes specialized outdoor gear, but although my wife is still horrified at them, I have learned over the years how to cope.
+For further places, such as islands and Alaska, I flew dozens of times (enough to get a couple of free bonus flights per year), from commercial flights to chartered single-engine bush planes - used in roadless areas of Alaska.
+The part of air travel that I do not enjoy is to have to lug around up to two monster "body bags" filled up with photo gear, camping backpacking and backpacking necessities, and sometimes specialized outdoor gear.

-Overall, I planned all the expeditions by myself, without ever hiring a guide, and using only in a few cases chartered transportation, when no other options were possible.
-On the road, I almost never stayed in motels, but rather camped out, often without a tent, even in the middle of winter, not only for savings, but also to be the closest possible to the environment I was seeking.
+On the road, I almost never stayed in motels, but instead camped out, often without a tent, even in the middle of winter.
+This was not only to save money, but more importantly to be the closest possible to the environment I was seeking.

-I financed the project entirely myself, using at first income from a job as a professional computer science researcher.
-Expenses were not really a problem, since I travel in a very efficient (read cheap :-)) way.
-Time would have been one, however, this job, semi-academic in nature, afforded me enough flexibility so that I could go on several two-week long trips each year.
+I self-funded the entire project, using at first income from my job as a computer science researcher.
+This semi-academic job afforded me enough flexibility so that I could go on several two-week long trips each year.
 It is only in the latter years of the project that I began to realize that the images, initially conceived as a labor of love, could be commercialized, and then began to make the transition towards full-time professional photography.
 Nowadays, I derive all my income from photography.

 Almost all contemporary books about the National Parks are compilations of images by different photographers.
-A single photographer working on the project can bring to bear his own personal vision, and put each of the parks in a bigger context, therefore being more perceptive to what makes a particular place unique.
 While the most popular parks like Yosemite or Yellowstone have been over-photographed, there is surprisingly little photographic coverage of the less accessible or less known parks.
 Even within the well-known parks, the coverage is mostly photographs taken from nearby the road.
 I always try to spend at least some time in the backcountry.

 Other favorites: